 - A standalone recruitment system gathering all information about new starters.

 There will be outputs from that payroll processing that needs to be fed elsewhere around the organisation for differing purposes.
 These could include:

 - A feed into your Finance system allowing posting to General Ledger.

 - Feeding data into some business reporting – either critical or informative.

-- If you are implementing a full HR and Payroll solution, you might find that your HR system is driving access to systems across your organisation based on hierarchies or roles.
+- If you are onboarding a full HR and Payroll solution, you might find that your HR system is driving access to systems across your organisation based on hierarchies or roles.

 A key requirement during your selection process is likely to be ease of integration.
 Any best in class vendors will have their own flexible solutions for this, giving them the coverage to integrate their solutions into the clients existing technology setup while remaining compliant and safeguarding your data.
 Check if your preferred vendor has the ISO 27001 accreditation to ensure your data and information remains secure at all times and all risks are efficiently mitigated.